calvinalkan/better-wordpress-hooks/README.md

 }
 ````

-Wordpress **does not directly call the class callable**.
+WordPress **does not directly call the class callable**.
 It only knows about the anonymous closure which when executed
 will execute the listener [if conditions are met](#conditional-event-listening).

-Like this we can achieve lazy instantiation of objects and put an IoC-Container in between Wordpress and the Listener.
+Like this, we can achieve lazy instantiation of objects and put an IoC-Container in between WordPress and the Listener.
 The actual building of the ```$listener``` happens inside the ``execute()`` method which is defined in
 the ``AbstractListener`` class and differs a bit for every listener type.

 ## Compatibility

-BetterWpHooks is 100% compatible with how the Wordpress Plugin/Hook API works.
+BetterWpHooks is 100% compatible with how the WordPress Plugin/Hook API works.

-- No Core files get modified.
+- No core files get modified.
 - No custom Event/Observer pattern is introduced.
-Actions and Filters are executed exactly the same way as they normally would.
+Actions and Filters are executed the same way as they normally would.
-- **Can be used by any amount of plugins on the same site.** Since every plugin creates its own Facade via the `BetterWpHooksFacade` Trait, there will never be a case where two plugins try to do conflicting stuff with the Dispatcher or the IoC-Container.
+- **Can be used by any amount of plugins on the same site.** Since every plugin creates its Facade via the `BetterWpHooksFacade` Trait, there will never be a case where two plugins try to do conflicting stuff with the Dispatcher or the IoC-Container.
 - **Third-Party developers can create custom hooks for your events the same way they normally would** using `add_action`, `add_filter` .
-Arguably its even easier since callbacks will receive just one parameter, so that they don't have to search the docs for the amount of paramenters they need to use.
+Arguably it's even easier since callbacks will receive just one parameter so that they don't have to search the docs for the number of parameters they need to use.
-- Additional features: It's very easy to allow for removable/customization for advanced usage.
-Normally with Wordpress, it would be very hard, to remove a hook callback that uses an instantiated object as the hook callback, because Wordpress uses `spl_object_hash()` to store the hook_id.
+- Additional features: It's very easy to allow the removal/customization of hooks for advanced users.
+Normally with WordPress, it would be very hard, to remove a hook, that uses an instantiated object as the hook callback, because WordPress uses `spl_object_hash()` function to store the hook_id.
 The same goes for closures.
+There are even [dedicated packages trying to solve this exact problem](https://github.com/inpsyde/objects-hooks-remover), removing plugin hooks when objects or closures are used.
+  With BetterWpHooks this becomes quite easy for users that want to customize your plugin.
   If you like, you could provide your own custom functions to interact with your `BetterWpHooksFacade` instance.
 For example:

 ```php
 if ( ! function_exists('acme_remove_filter') {
     function acme_remove_filter($tag, $callback) {